mcclure/emily/doc/manual.md

 - If this is not possible, or the version number is not recognized (for example it is a future version of the language), this is a failure and the program will terminate without running.

 Ideally a program should always start with `\version`, and should select the oldest interface version which can run the code.

+*Note: The contract here is not yet being totally correctly followed.
+Emily 0.2 treats the 0.1 interface as something it is fully backward compatible with.
+However, this is not really accurate-- it is possible to write a valid 0.1 program which behaves differently in 0.2.
+In particular imagine what happens if you create a local variable named "private" and then try to access it from inside of an object literal.
+I figure this is "close enough for now" but in future versions of Emily the compatibility handling will need to be more precise.*

 ### #